 Note: When recognized technicians are conducting examinations of devices subject to mandatory examination frequencies, the date of inspection punched on the examination sticker must be the month and year the device examination took place.
 The date of inspection punched on the examination sticker must not be advanced to reflect the date the device will be sold or distributed to the end user.
 The expiration year punched on the examination sticker must indicate the appropriate examination cycle length (one, two or five years) based on the device type, category of trade and the examination date.
 The expiry date must not be the next examination due date based on the postal code of the device.
 Implementation dates based on postal codes no longer apply once an examination of a device subject to mandatory examination frequencies is carried out.

-For further information on the current and previous inspection stickers, please see the New Inspection Sticker web page.
+For further information on the current and previous inspection stickers, please see the Inspection Sticker web page.

 3.0 Specifications applicable to all seals and examination marks of a non-sticker type